baden03/collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.6.4 =
+* added plugin to GitHub: https://github.com/baden03/collapse-o-matic
+* added new tabindex attribute to shortcode and options page

 = 1.6.3 =
 * added shortcode and html support for the title, swaptitle, startwrap, enwrap and excerpt attributes using placeholders